 - If applying from the USA you will mail your document package to an address in New York once you have been fingerprinted (booked via the online application form) and so also need to provide a return courier airbill purchased from UKVI’s commercial partner, VFS Global

-- If applying from elsewhere your application may be processed in Sheffield in the UK, in which case you may have some options for how to submit the documents (either scanned at your appointment or posted to Sheffield), and you may also need to provide a pre-paid return shipping envelope, see either VFS Global or TLS for your country as procedures differ across the world (these are UKVI’s commercial partners who operate the Visa Application Centres across the world)
+- If applying from elsewhere your application may be processed in Sheffield in the UK, in which case you may have some options for how to submit the documents:

 I mentioned that each person’s situation is unique, and hence I find that many clients benefit from a 30-minute phone consult to talk through the above list and what it might look like for their situation, see here.

 That is sometimes enough to set people in the right direction, but if you would like more assistance you may wish to then come back to me for a full document review of everything prior to submitting it.
 I will assess it in one sitting as if I am the Entry Clearance Officer (which I was in a former life!) and write you a full feedback report of things to add or amend prior to submission.
-Or for those who want the comfort of being led through from start to finish I offer a ‘full service’, where I will walk you through it step by step, with as much access to me as you want, as well as providing you with a supporting letter from myself.
+Or for those who want the comfort of being led through from start to finish I offer a ‘full service’, where I will walk you through it step by step, with as much access to me as you want, as well as providing you with a supporting letter from myself, and taking your documents to a scanning centre where applicable/desired.
 For fees see here.